sabinn12/umurava-challenge-be/README.md

 The server will start on http://localhost:5000 (or as specified in .env).

 🌍 Hosted API
-The backend is deployed on Render and accessible here: 🔗 Umurava Challenge API
+The backend is deployed on Render and accessible here: 🔗 https://umurava-challenge-be.onrender.com/

 📜 API Documentation (Swagger)
-For detailed API endpoints and request structures, visit: 🔗 Swagger Docs
+For detailed API endpoints and request structures, visit: 🔗 https://umurava-challenge-be.onrender.com/api-docs/#/